-Monero is based on the so-called ring signatures and stealth addresses, which helps conceal the sender's and recipient's identity.
+Monero is based on the so-called ring signatures and stealth addresses, which helps to conceal the sender's and recipient's identities.
 Ring signatures make a mixture of the user's account key with public keys from the Monero blockchain.
-Third parties are not able to identify which key is from the public and which one is from the user, which removes the possibility to link a user and a signature together.
+Third parties are not able to identify which key is from the public, and which one is from the user, which removes the possibility of linking a user and a signature together.

-Monero mixes all its coins with every transaction, which is something that other privacy cryptocurrencies, e.g., Dash (DSH) and Zcash (ZEC), do not have.
-Dash does combine transactions to reduce the chance that any one user's identity will be identified.
-Zcash also offers users a choice to withhold their identities and does not mention the transaction value.
+Monero mixes all of its coins with every transaction, which is something that other privacy cryptocurrencies (e.g. Dash (DSH) and Zcash (ZEC) ) do not have.
+However, Dash does combine transactions to reduce the chance that any one user's identity will be identified.
+Zcash also offers users a choice to withhold their identities, and does not mention the transaction value.

 What Are the Pros and Cons of Privacy?